 14. Wall of crystals found hiking Big Balls of Cowtown Trail.
 Suitable for the advanced backpacker.
 See my details at this link.

 16. Vertebrate fossils near a lake.
 Use caution.
 Exposed and subsumed vertebrate fossils of what amounts to a type of ancient alligator-type creature, as well as some others, can be found here.
 However, there was some “trouble” with this in the recent past.
 Use caution, be respectful, and play by whatever the rules are now.
 (DO NOT TAKE ANY FOSSILS!)

 The GPS coordinate I put up in the map at the top of the page is right by a place called “Black Rock,” which is an ultrapotassic, lamproite volcaniclastic exposure.
 The higher hills to the west (the mesas and buttes) are all ultrapotassic and mafic rocks.
-Zirkel Mesa to the west is actually remnants of exposed cinder cone volcanoes.
+Zirkel Mesa to the west is actually remnants of exposed cinder cone volcanoes; the cinders can be found at Black Rock, too.
 I mention all this as it helps explain how to find the peridot.